Invalidation happens to anyone who’s in any relationship with a narcissist.

 Know within yourself; you have a right to feel how you feel, accept how you feel in the moment, learn to recognise the emotions and what they are teaching you, work through them.

 Don’t allow frustration to let you feel shame; we all slip up, we all make mistakes, then our minds look for.
 “This always happens to me.”
 Or.
 “It’s going to be a bad day.”
 I knew I couldn’t do it; no point trying.”
 We the spiral into depression, most often left with these feelings after a narcissistic relationship, remind yourself that you are human; if Thomas Edison felt that way, he wouldn’t have invented the light bulb.
 Instead, he said.
 “I haven’t failed; I just found 10,000 ways it didn’t work.”
 Tell yourself to go again, you can, and you will.

 Find your strengths and skills and work to create brighter things.

-Some people believe having confidence makes them narcissistic, with good intentions towards others this simply isn’t true, a narcissist has arrogance and tries to build themselves up by destroying others, kind people build themselves up by helping others.
+Some people believe having confidence makes them narcissistic, with good intentions towards others.
+This simply isn’t true; a narcissist has the arrogance and tries to build themselves up by destroying others; kind people build themselves up by helping others.